werf/werf/docs/_includes/reference/cli/werf_render.md

             with commas: key1=val1,key2=val2).
             Also, can be defined with $WERF_SET_STRING_* (e.g. $WERF_SET_STRING_1=key1=val1,
             $WERF_SET_STRING_2=key2=val2)
+  -s, --show-only=[]
-  -Z, --skip-build=false
+            only show manifests rendered from the given templates -Z, --skip-build=false
             Disable building of docker images, cached images in the repo should exist in the repo
             if werf.yaml contains at least one image description (default $WERF_SKIP_BUILD)